 Also, I am doubtful that adding extra account recovery options (recovery phone numbers, alternate emails) is a good idea for people who are using a password manager to create and store strong, unique passwords, and have taken steps to make sure they won't lose access to their password database.
 Extra account recovery options are extra ways for bad guys to get into your account and are often easier than guessing your password.

-Motivation And BackgroundThe computer security field has some things about account security pretty well settled, like use 2FA and use a password manager to generate and store strong, unique passwords for your accounts.
+Motivation And BackgroundThe computer security field has some things about account security pretty well settled, like use a password manager to generate and store strong, unique passwords for your accounts.
 I think one of the big remaining questions is: how should users manage the risk from account recovery procedures (when someone claims to have lost your phone and/or password).

 To illustrate how bad account recovery procedures from popular account providers can be, Betfair only required a username and date of birth to change someone's password, and here's the tragic story of Mat Honan from 2012:

 It also used to be that to take over an Amazon account, you only had to know was a person's name and their shipping address, and to make three calls to customer service.
 You could use the name and address to find out the registered email address, then use those three things to add a phony credit card number, then use those four things to change the associated email and then trigger a password reset using the new email address..At 4:33 p.m., according to Apple’s tech support records, someone called AppleCare claiming to be me.
 Apple says the caller reported that he couldn't get into his Me.com e-mail – which, of course was my Me.com e-mail.In response, Apple issued a temporary password.
 It did this despite the caller’s inability to answer security questions I had set up.
 And it did this after the hacker supplied only two pieces of information that anyone with an internet connection and a phone can discover....It turns out, a billing address and the last four digits of a credit card number are the only two pieces of information anyone needs to get into your iCloud account.